weichslgartner/cifuzz/README.md

 4. Start the fuzzing by executing `cifuzz run my_fuzz_test`.
 **cifuzz** now tries to build the fuzz test and starts a fuzzing run.

+### Generate coverage report

+Once you executed a fuzz test, you can generate a coverage report which shows the line by line coverage of the fuzzed code:

+    cifuzz coverage my_fuzz_test

 ### Regression testing

 **Important:** In general there are two ways to run your fuzz test: